 - Whisk the egg white till it starts to form peaks and then gently mix it into the leeks.

-- In another bowl make a batter with the egg yolk, flour, baking powder, milk and melted butter.
+- In another bowl make a batter with the egg yolk, flour, baking powder, milk, salt, sugar and melted butter.

 - Then gently mix this into the leek mixture.